LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/05/README.md

 In the file `five.cpp`, follow the instruction in the `TODO` comment to create a RAJA Reduction using `seq_exec`.

-BONUS: If you have extra time, try changing the execution policy of the `RAJA::forall` which initializes the values of our `a` and `b` arrays to the SIMD execution policy.

 Once you have filled in the correct reduction statement, compile and run: